Epic Games steps up Apple fight with EU antitrust complaint

 “Their reckless behaviour made pawns of customers, and we look forward to making this clear to the European Commission,” it said.

-Epic Games’ EU complaint got the thumbs up from lawmaker Rasmus Andresen at the European Parliament, which will in coming months seek to reinforce EU tech rules proposed by the Commission to rein in U.S. tech giants.
+Epic Games’ EU complaint drew support from lawmaker Rasmus Andresen at the European Parliament, which will in coming months seek to reinforce EU tech rules proposed by the Commission to rein in U.S. tech giants.

 “We as legislators need to ensure that these platforms who act as gatekeepers in the digital market have to respect a predefined set of rules in order to guarantee fair competition and balanced market powers,” he said in a statement.

-Apple has been taking small steps in recent months towards changing its practices, including lower fees for some developers and giving them a way to challenge its rulings, both of which have not satisfied the company’s critics.
+Apple has in recent months made changes to its practices by lowering fees for some developers and giving them a way to challenge its rulings.
+Such measures have not satisfied the company’s critics.

+Fortnite is expected to return to the iPhone at some point in the mobile Safari browser as part of Nvidia’s streaming game service.

 “We will assess it based on our standard procedures,” a Commission spokeswoman said.